-Guillermo O’Donnell is the Helen Kellogg Professor of Government and International Studies at the University of Notre Dame.
+The late Guillermo O’Donnell was the Helen Kellogg Professor of Government and International Studies at the University of Notre Dame.

 “This is a unique collection of essays on poverty and inequality in Latin America in that it addresses these issues from a variety of disciplinary angles, including economics, demography, political science, sociology, education, and social welfare. . . .
 These essays will provide important guidelines for all those concerned with improving social conditions in Latin America.”—Alain de Janvry, University of California, Berkeley